davisrbr/fall2020unc/README.md

 **Davis Brown** also graduated in May from UNC with a B.S. in Physics.
 Davis has recently performed research in both material science and at the intersection of machine learning and geospatial analysis.
 He currently works as a machine learning engineer on a project basis.

 ### Acknowledgements
 We would like to acknowledge Professor Morris Weinberger for considerably helpful discussion and suggestions on the campus restart.
-We also acknowledge Kristie Thompson from the Sheps Center for Health Services Research for detailed feedback and input.
+We also thank Kristie Thompson from the Sheps Center for Health Services Research for detailed feedback and input.
 Finally, we thank Shreya Shah and Olivia Zitkus for editing and feedback.